Roman–Etruscan Wars: Ancient narratives

 In 390 BC a Gaulish warband first defeated the Roman army at the Battle of the Allia and then sacked Rome.
-The ancient writers report that in 389 the Etruscans, the Volsci and the Aequi all raised armies in hope of exploiting this blow to Roman power.
-According to Livy the leading men of all of Etruria gathered at the sanctuary of Voltumna to form a hostile alliance against Rome.
+The ancient writers report that in 389 the Etruscans, Volsci, and Aequi all raised armies in hope of exploiting this blow to Roman power.
+According to Livy the leading men of all of Etruria gathered at the sanctuary of Voltumna to form an alliance against Rome.
 Beset by dangers on all sides, the Romans appointed Marcus Furius Camillus dictator.
 Camillus chose to march against the Volsci first, leaving, according to Livy, a force commanded by consular tribune L. Aemilius Mamercinus in the Veientine territory to guard against the Etruscans.
 In the course of two campaigns Camillus inflicted crushing victories against the Volsci and the Aequi and was now ready to take on the Etruscans.

-Livy and Plutarch, and more summarily Diodorus Siculus, narrates the fighting between Romans and Etruscans in very similar terms.
+Livy and Plutarch, and more summarily Diodorus Siculus, narrate the fighting between Romans and Etruscans in very similar terms.
 While Camillus was away campaigning against the Volsci, the Etruscans laid siege to Sutrium, a Roman ally.
 The Sutrines sent to Rome for aid and Camillus, now victorious against the Volsci and Aequi, marched to their relief, but before any help could arrive they were forced into a conditional surrender, being allowed to leave without weapons and only one garment apiece.
 Meeting the exiled Sutrines that same day, Camillus ordered the baggage left behind and marched his now unencumbered army to Sutrium where he found the enemy still dispersed and busy plundering the city.
 Camillus ordered all the gates closed and attacked before the Etruscans could concentrate their forces.
-The now trapped Etruscans at first intended to fight to the end, but when hearing that their lives would be spared, they surrendered in great number.
+The now trapped Etruscans at first intended to fight to the end, but when hearing that their lives would be spared, they surrendered in great numbers.
 Sutrium was thus captured twice in the same day.
 Livy provides a description of the amount of spoils taken.
 Having won three simultaneous wars, Camillus returned to Rome in triumph.
 The Etruscan prisoners were publicly sold; after the gold owed to Rome's matrons had been repaid (they had contributed their gold to ransom Rome from the Gauls), enough was left for three golden bowls inscribed with the name of Camillus and placed in the Temple of Jupiter Optimus Maximus before the feet of the statue of Juno.